brightsg/Dubrovnik/Readme.md

 2. The managed Dubrovnik.FrameworkHelper.dll.
 3. The managed Dubrovnik.UnitTests.exe.

 Judy can be rebuilt on demand using the supplied Xcode project.
-VS solution files are proved for the managed projects.
+VS solution files are provided for the managed projects.

 Testing it
 ==========

+To run the unit tests simply build and test the Dubrovnik target.
+The unit tests target the pre built managed binary Dubrovnik.UnitTests.exe.

 How Do I Use It?
 ===============